innovationOUtside/oucb-config-generator/seeded_database_example.md

 # Seeded Database Example

-If we have installed a database into a `container-builder` builts container, we can seed the database during the deployment.
+If we have installed a database into a `container-builder` built container, we can seed the database during the deployment.
 This provides a user with a readymade database environment with  users, databases, tables and data available from the start.

 ## PostgreSQL